frextrite/GSoCReport2019/index.md

 <br>

 These were some pretty challenging roadblocks that I faced, but I never lost hope.
 I was determined to find optimized solutions to these problems, and with consistency, hardwork and most importantly with the guidance of my mentors, I was able to overcome each and every challenge.
+I would especially like to thank [Kilari Teja](https://github.com/ksdme) who constantly pushed me out of my comfort zone to make this project a success.

 #### Work to be done